Prototype Perturbation for Relaxing Alignment Constraints in Backward-Compatible Learning: Introduction

 \section{Introduction}

-Image retrieval has drawn much attention due to its wide range of applications~\cite{xu20213rd,yuqi20212nd,extending,jiang2024anti}, such as E-commerce search and landmark localization.
+Image retrieval has drawn much attention due to its wide range of applications~\cite{xu20213rd,yuqi20212nd,extending,sun2025learning}, such as E-commerce search and landmark localization.
 The retrieval systems typically employ an embedding model to transform raw data into high-dimensional vectors and maintain a large-scale gallery database storing the embeddings of the gallery data.
 Upon receiving a query sample, the online server calculates its embedding vector and compares the embedding with those in the gallery database to retrieve the most similar entries.
 As new training data or advanced model designs become available, retrieval service providers often desire to train a new model for better performance.
 However, if the new model is trained independently, its feature space naturally misaligns with that of the old one~\cite{advbct}, being incompatible with existing gallery embeddings.
 Hence, the system needs to re-extract the embeddings of the gallery data with the new model, a process named ``backfilling'', as shown in Figure~\ref{Fig:introduction}~(a).
 Nevertheless, backfilling is time-consuming and computationally intensive for large-scale galleries.

-To address this problem, Shen~\etal~\cite{BCT} propose the Backward-Compatible Learning (BCL) methodology; it enables the new model to produce embeddings comparable with existing gallery embeddings, allowing for model updating without backfilling, as shown in Figure~\ref{Fig:introduction}~(b).
-To be specific, Shen~\etal~\cite{BCT} use the classifier of the old model to regularize the new model during training to achieve backward-compatibility.
-Subsequent studies further explore more sophisticated BCL methods.
-For example, LCE~\cite{LCE} and UniBCT~\cite{unibct} replace the softmax loss with ArcFace loss~\cite{arcface} to regularize the new model.
-AdvBCT~\cite{advbct} integrates adversarial learning into new model training, coupled with an elastic boundary mechanism to constrain the distribution of new embeddings.
+To address this problem, Shen~\etal~\cite{BCT} propose the Backward-Compatible Learning (BCL) methodology; it enables the new model to produce embeddings comparable with existing gallery embeddings, allowing for backfilling-free model updating, as shown in Figure~\ref{Fig:introduction}~(b).
+To be specific, Shen~\etal~\cite{BCT} use the classifier of the old model to regularize the new model training to achieve backward compatibility.
+Subsequent studies further explore more sophisticated BCL methods~\cite{LCE, unibct,hot-refresh}.
+For example, AdvBCT~\cite{advbct} integrates adversarial learning into new model training, coupled with an elastic boundary mechanism to constrain the distribution of new embeddings.
+Instead of regularizing a new model with the old one, recent studies~\cite{biondi2024stationary,Cores,CL2R} opt to pre-allocate a fixed classifier based on regular polytopes to learn stationary features to achieve backward compatibility, which exhibit outstanding performance in sequential model updates.